xjbar/100DaysOfCloud/Journey/001/Readme.md

 **Add a cover photo like:**
 ![placeholder image](https://via.placeholder.com/1200x600)

-# New post title here
+# Day 1

 ## Introduction

-✍️ (Why) Explain in one or two sentences why you choose to do this project or cloud topic for your day's study.
+Hi, my name is Jonathan.
+I chose to do this project because im always trying to find the best ways to learn complex and interesting topics.
+Getting deeper into cloud will open more doors for me and also help me better understand the things I do know like computer security.

 ## Prerequisite